brandontrabucco/design-bench/README.md

 ## Performance Of Baselines

-In the below tables, we benchmark a set of 9 methods for solving offline model-based optimization problems.
+We benchmark a set of 9 methods for solving offline model-based optimization problems.
 Performance is reported in normalized form, where the 100th percentile score of 128 candidate designs is evaluated and normalized such that a 1.0 corresponds to performance equivalent to the best performing design in the *full unobserved* dataset assoctated with each model-based optimization task.
 A 0.0 corresponds to performance equivalent to the worst performing design in the *full unobserved* dataset.
 In circumstances where an exact oracle is not available, this *full unobserved* dataset is used for training the approximate oracle that is used for evaluation of candidate designs proposed by each method.
 The symbol ± indicates the empirical standard deviation of reported performance across 8 trials.

 Method \ Task                 |            GFP |      TF Bind 8 |            UTR |         ChEMBL
 ----------------------------- | -------------- | -------------- | -------------- | --------------